jina-ai/jina/docs/chapters/faq/dev.rst

     Jina only requires very few dependencies as described in :file:`setup.py`.
 Please keep the content empty (with a `.`) in :file:`requirements.txt`, so that ``pip`` won't be confused when installing the dependencies.

     :file:`extra-requirements.txt` is the executor-specific dependency which Jina does not require but some certain executor may do.
-They are collected here so that one can cherry pick the dependencies via :command:`pip install jina[xyz]`.
+They are collected here so that one can cherry pick the dependencies via :command:`pip install "jina[xyz]"`.

     More information about this trick can be `found in this blog post <https://hanxiao.io/2019/11/07/A-Better-Practice-for-Managing-extras-require-Dependencies-in-Python>`_ .